 Denis sells the bottom block of the Matawhero vineyard to Montana leaving approximately 38 acres and the winery.

 The Searle Family purchases the Matawhero vineyard and winery at Riverpoint Road from Denis Irwin.
 The vineyard needs revitalising and replanting.
-Denis was pleased the see the vineyard remain as a family business rather than being swallowed up by the big boys and comments “It was like handing over the baton.
+Denis was pleased to the see the vineyard remain as a family business rather than being swallowed up by the big boys and comments, “It was like handing over the baton.
 It’s great for the district”.

 The first of the new release Matawhero wines are released.
 This heritage label now lives on……

 The cellar door officially re-opens at Riverpoint Road in October.
 The old Matawhero Cellar Door faithfully portrays that idiomatic character the brand is so much loved for.

 The Church House series of wines are released and include several new clones imported by Gisborne company Riversun.
 Our Church House series is a collection of small and unique parcels of wine that serve as a tribute to this historic building and is inspired by the pioneering spirit of our founders.